akbarraihanm/bloc-todo-app/README.md

 (Assumed that you have already install Text Editor (Android Studio or VSCode) & Flutter itself)

 1. After it cloned, run `flutter pub get` in you favorite terminal
 2. Prepare your real device or use Emulator / Simulator
+3. This project is using `build_runner` to generate data models.
+Please run `dart run build_runner build` to generate model.
-3. Then run `flutter run -t lib/launcher/main.dart` to run your project into your real device / Emulator / Simulator
+4. Then run `flutter run -t lib/launcher/main.dart` to run your project into your real device / Emulator / Simulator